 Students from outside Cambridge tend to underestimate the interest their College takes in them and the help and advice that their College can supply.
 If you need an advocate with the University or the Faculty, your College will provide one.
-You should consult your College Tutor or Graduate Tutor for advice.
+You should consult your College Tutor for advice.
 Your College aims to provide you with the best support available.
 Any decision you make with the help and advice of your College is likely to be better than one you make by yourself.
 However difficult your situation seems to you, it is very likely that your College has had experience in dealing with similar problems and can offer helpful advice and support.
 Colleges are used to negotiating with the University bureaucracy and with grant-giving bodies.
+More on College Pastoral Support can be found on the Student Wellbeing page.